 Define Your Terms

-Before your insurance company replaces your car it will likely require you to pay your policy's deductible.
+Before your insurance company replaces your car, it will likely require you to pay your policy's deductible.
 Depending on the policy you chose, this can be as little as zero dollars to more than $1,000.
-The higher your deductible, the higher your out-of-pocket costs.
+The higher your deductible, the higher your out-of-pocket costs will be.
 If you're receiving payment instead of a replacement vehicle, this amount will be deducted from the balance owed to you.